-It’s a recipe for an exciting adventure — mix in a chance to explore the Universe in our new digital Planetarium, a heaping of fun experiments in the Science Gallery, and throw in a giant scoop of fascinating history in the Museum Galleries — all in one evening.
-Add an evening snack of pizza and juice, along with a mysterious flashlight tour of the darkened Galleries, and you have the recipe for an experience of a lifetime that campers and leaders alike will never forget!
+It’s a recipe for adventure — mix in a chance to explore the universe in the digital Planetarium, a heaping of experiments in the Science Gallery, and a giant scoop of fascinating history in the Museum Galleries — all in one evening.
+Add an evening snack along with a mysterious flashlight adventure of the darkened Galleries, and you have the ingredients for an experience of a lifetime — one that campers and leaders alike will never forget!

 FREQUENTLY ASKED QUESTIONS

 What does it cost for a sleepover?